ethanrutt/siemens-game/README.md

 * There are also certain aspects of the game that aren't as polished as we would like them to be.
-    * Peculiar Pipes leaves a lot to be desired, both content-wise and looks-wise
+    * Peculiar Pipes leaves a lot to be desired, both content-wise and looks-wise.
-    * Wacky Wires leaves a lot to be desired, both game-mechanic-wise and looks-wise
+    * Wacky Wires leaves a lot to be desired, both game-mechanic-wise and looks-wise.
-    * Some of the dialogue can be a little clunky at times
+    * Some of the dialogue can be a little clunky at times.
-    * The movement system can be a little clunky at times
+    * The movement system can be a little clunky at times.